ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 • Order release

-Planned production orders are released.
-Accompanying documents with all relevant production information are created, materials are reserved, and processing dates are set.
+Planned production orders are approved.
+Accompanying documents with all production-relevant information are created, materials are reserved, and processing times are assigned.

 • Order monitoring